ClockworkFlame/Project_Payment/README.md

 Steps to run:
 - Run 'composer install' to generate vendor and dependencies
 - Have docker installed
-- Navigate to root project folder
+- Navigate to root project folder and run 'docker-compose up'
-- Run 'docker-compose up'
 - Navigate to http://localhost:8080/ OR run though command line 'php index.php'
 - Optional.
 Project uses hardcoded values for exchange rates.
 Add Exchangeratesapi key to config/keys.ini to use live exchange - https://app.exchangerate-api.com/